-E. Any protest of a car’s compliance with the rules must be ﬁled with the Race Chairperson prior to competition.
+E. Any protest of a car’s compliance with the rules must be ﬁled with the race chair prior to competition.

-F. These rules are to be used in conjunction with the “Official Grand Prix Pinewood Derby Kit” instructions, found inside your son's pinewood derby kit.
+F. These rules are to be used in conjunction with the “Official Grand Prix Pinewood Derby Kit” instructions, found inside the pinewood derby kit.
 In the event of a conflict, these Pack Rules shall govern.

 III.
 Race Format

 B. If a car runs out of its lane, loses a wheel or interferes with another car, the race will be re-run.
 If that same car has similar problems during the re-run, that car’s time for that run is disqualified.
 The remaining cars will then be re-run without troubled car.
 At the discretion of the Race Committee, the troubled car may have minor repairs performed during the race.
-Any car unable to post times for three of its four runs shall not be eligible for prizes.
+Any car unable to complete a race shall not place.

 C. Good sportsmanship is a core value of Scouting.
 Participants that do not adhere to this principle may be asked to leave.